 \section{Conclusion}

-As mentioned above, the existance of these inequivalent unitary representations is the inevitable part of the QFT.
-But the main problem is that when we try to construct a physical theory, by considering the Poincare symmetry,we select just one of these classes and simply forget about the existance of others.
+As mentioned above, the existence of these inequivalent unitary representations is the inevitable part of the QFT.
+But the main problem is that when we try to construct a physical theory, by considering the Poincare symmetry,we select just one of these classes and simply forget about the existence of others.
 This causes some problems such as Haag' s no-go theorem \cite{HaagArt}.
-On the other hand, the formulation of S-Matrix is such that one can find the final state $|f>$ at $t=+\infty$ by operating S-matrix on the initial state $|i>$ at $t=-\infty$ without taking into acount the moment of interaction, regarding it as a black box.
-But it is the moment of interaction that all of these classes may become equally important.Again we have to mention that the exsistence of these classes is something which is related to the global structure and that is why we will not be able to see their effect in our local observations.
-As stated in \cite{Wald} if $(F_1,\pi_1)$ and $ (F_2,\pi_2)$ be two unitary inequivalent representations of the Weyl Algebra $\mathcal{A}$, $A_1,A_2,...,A_n \in \mathcal{A}$ , $\epsilon_1, ... ,\epsilon_n >0$ and $\omega_1$ be an algebraic state corresponding to density matrix on $F_1$, then there exists a state $\omega_2$ corresponding to a density matrix on $F_2$ such that for all $i=1,2,...,n$ we have $|\omega_1(A_i)-\omega_2(A_i)|<\epsilon_i$ which in it's turn, shows that, although two representations of $\mathcal{A}$ may be unitarily inequivalent, the determination of a finite number of expectation values in $\mathcal{A}$, made with finite accuracy can not distinguish between different representations.
+On the other hand, the formulation of S-Matrix is such that one can find the final state $|f>$ at $t=+\infty$ by operating S-matrix on the initial state $|i>$ at $t=-\infty$ without taking into account the moment of interaction, regarding it as a black box.
+But it is the moment of interaction that all of these classes may become equally important.

+Again we have to mention that the existence of these classes is something which is related to the global structure and that is why we will not be able to see their effect in our local observations.
+As stated in \cite{Wald} if $(F_1,\pi_1)$ and $ (F_2,\pi_2)$ be two unitary inequivalent representations of the Weyl Algebra $\mathcal{A}$, $A_1,A_2,...,A_n \in \mathcal{A}$ , $\epsilon_1, ... ,\epsilon_n >0$ and $\omega_1$ be an algebraic state corresponding to density matrix on $F_1$, then there exists a state $\omega_2$ corresponding to a density matrix on $F_2$ such that for all $i=1,2,...,n$ we have $|\omega_1(A_i)-\omega_2(A_i)|<\epsilon_i$ which in it's turn, shows that, although two representations of $\mathcal{A}$ may be unitarily inequivalent, the determination of a finite number of expectation values in $\mathcal{A}$, made with finite accuracy can not distinguish the difference between different representations.

 Another important feature is that Quantum Gravity will enable us to relate the yet unknown transplanckian world and our one to each other.
 This correlation shows itself in Hawking effect which again can be explain in this manner.

 Furthermore in this paper we wanted to show that there may be a new look to the yet unknown quantum theory of gravity and the gravity may have the role of relating one class of representations to another, although it seems a very difficult physical and mathematical task.